-English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 12 in this English translation.
+Table of Contents English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 13 to the primary financial statements in the English translation.

-In case of discrepancy, the financial statements filed with the CNV prevail over this translation.
+In case of discrepancy, the financial statements filed with the CNV prevails over this translation.

-BALANCE SHEETS AS OF SEPTEMBER 30, 2007 AND DECEMBER 31, 2006
+BALANCE SHEET AS OF DECEMBER 31, 2007 AND COMPARATIVE INFORMATION